Cancer: Words are important but so is context

 Check out my WEGO Health Awards

-Here is the monthly summary of September and October 2025 on RonnyAllan.NET – Every share helps someone understand or even work towards a diagnosis,
+Here is the monthly summary of December 2025 on RonnyAllan.NET – Every share helps someone understand or even work towards a diagnosis, discovery of the

 I would also mention those who contributed to my “Tea Fund” which resides on PayPal.
 You don’t need a PayPal account as you can select a card but don’t forget to select the number of units first (i.e. 1 = £4, 2 = £8, 3 = £12, and so on), plus further on, tick a button to NOT create a PayPal account if you don’t need one.
 Clearly, if you have a PayPal account, the process is much simpler